charlescoudrais/bugstome/README.md

 bugsme
 ======
+It will be an open source... when done!

-Project Manager (bug tracking, tasks manager...)
+Project Manager (bug tracking, tasks manager...).